Xtremilicious/ipl-test/README.md

 **Solution Demo with Filters:** [IPL Explorer Filtered(ipl-test.vercel.app)](https://ipl-test.vercel.app/filtered) Page Load Time: 1530ms (99 page speed index via Lighthouse and BrowserStack)

-**Optimizing Page Load Time:** Since the dataset had about 566 rows, displaying al of them at once slowed down the page load time significantly (page index score of about 45).
-Restricting the amount of rows/cards showing at once (the user is shown about 24 cards/rows at once, after which they can click the load more button to see more cards) increased the page load time resulting to 99 page index score.
+**Optimizing Page Load Time:** Since the dataset had about 566 rows, displaying all of them at once slowed down the page load time significantly (page index score of about 45).
+Restricting the amount of rows/cards showing at once (the user is shown only 24 cards/rows at once, after which they can click the load more button to see more cards) increased the page load time resulting to 99 page index score.

 **More optimizations that can be done:** React-Window can be used to decrease the amount of DOM nodes being created at once (only rendering part of a large data set just enough to fill the viewport).
 Furthermore, an infinite scroll behaviour result in a better UX than the "load more" button.